Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-So while your objectives need to be time-bound (so you can track its progress) and actionable, your key results need to be measurable and quantifiable.
+So while your objectives need to be time-bound (so you can track their progress) and actionable, your key results need to be measurable and quantifiable.

-Here are a few great examples of OKRs by Weekdone blog.
+Here are some great OKRs examples by Weekdone.

 Now, you may be wondering who should use OKRs?
 Managers and directors?
 Or executive leadership?
 Well, the answer is, to our surprise, everyone.
 This response definitely emphasizes the importance of setting OKRs for your company to hit your business (and sales) goals.

 So if you still haven’t set OKRs, it’s time to do so now.

 Related: KPIs & OKRs: How to Leverage Both to Improve Your Performance